EPCCed/cmake_webinar/Readme.md

 ## Outline of live-coding

+The webinar will mostly be presented as a live-coding session on Cirrus.

 - Go trough the images in the Introduction pages.
 Present cmake as a build generator tool, and higher level of abstraction for compiling
 - Go to the Hello World example and demonstrate the configure/build/install process
 - Go to WindTunnel example and try to compile.
 Show how to see the list of variables and what they mean